SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/private-events.md

 # Private Events Overview

 **The Private Event feature blocks the event instance from appearing on event lists/calendars.
-You have one of two options when using the feature:**
+You have two options when using the feature:**

-**If some event instances will be private, mark Private at the Event Instance level as shown in the following screen shot:**
+**If some event instances will be private, toggle the Private checkbox at the Event Instance level as shown in the following screen shot:**

 ![Private Event Instance Level Checkbox](images/Private_Events_Event_Instance_Level.png)

-**If all the event instances will be private, mark Private at the Additonal Configuration section in the Event page as shown in the following screen shot:**
+**If all the event instances will be private, mark the Private checkbox at the Additonal Configuration section in the Event page as shown in the following screen shot:**

 ![Private Event Event Level Checkbox](images/Private_Events_Additional_Configurations_Page.png)